Ivan Turitsov

-Ivan Georgiev Turitsov (Иван Георгиев Турицов; born 18 July 1999) is a Bulgarian professional footballer who plays as a defender for CSKA Sofia.
+Ivan Georgiev Turitsov (Иван Георгиев Турицов; born 18 July 1999) is a Bulgarian professional footballer who plays as a defender for Dinamo Batumi.

 Career

 After progressing through the youth system at Litex Lovech, Turitsov joined CSKA Sofia's academy in July 2016, aged 17.
 In April 2017, after impressing with the U19 squad, he was promoted to the CSKA Sofia II.
 On 30 April 2017, Turitsov made his senior debut, playing full 90 minutes in a 2–3 home loss against Etar in the Second League.

 In July 2017, Turitsov was loaned back to Litex Lovech to gain experience as a first-team player.
 He made his debut on 22 July 2017 in a 2–0 home win against Strumska Slava and amassed 36 league appearances over one and a half seasons.

 After a successful loan spell with Litex, Turitsov officially returned to CSKA on 15 February 2019.
 He made his First League debut four days later, in a 2–1 home win against Botev Vratsa.
 He formerly served as captain of the team.